 No essential reading list is provided.
 Depending on their topic of choice, students are expected to search for and identify credible and relevant sources by themselves, and arrive at a short list of required reading.
-Recommended:
+Nevertheless, the following are recommended: